ASHVAMI/visitor-entry-form/README.md

 Contribution:
 Fork the Repository: Fork the repository on GitHub to make changes.
-Create a Feature Branch: Create a new branch for your feature or fix: git checkout -b feature/my-new-feature

-Make Changes: Implement your changes or features.

-Commit and Push:
-git add .
-git commit -m "Add my new feature" git push origin feature/my-new-feature

 License:
 This project is licensed under the MIT License.
 See the LICENSE file for details.